 What are the three types of Ankle Sprains?

-- The first is a very mild strain of the ligaments without any tearing occurring
+Grade 1: A very mild strain of the ligaments without any tearing.

 The Most Common Feet and Toes Injuries

 The American Academy of Orthopedic Surgeons found that out of every four injuries, one happens in the foot or ankle.